 Examples of the effective use of Unity

 The painting on the left creates a sense of unity by the effective use of repetition.
 See how the artist has repeated similar forms (ducks) and color (brown) throughout the composition?

-On the right grouping of similar objects, proximity was used to create unity within this painting.
+On the right, the grouping of similar objects; proximity was used to create unity within this painting.

-The road in this painting is the “third element” that helps to create a relationship between the people in the foreground to the people in the background.
+The road in this painting is the “third element” that helps create a relationship between the people in the foreground and the people in the background.

 This painting is another good example of how proximity creates relationships between related objects.